Light Emission and Conductance Fluctuations in Electrically Driven and Plasmonically Enhanced Molecular Junctions

 A first photo-lithography is employed to define the contacts and gold electrodes by metal deposition and lift-off.
 Utilizing the deep-UV photolithography technique, the electrode pattern is formed on the substrate.
 Following the photoresist development step, a 3-nm-thick Cr adhesion layer and a 150-nm-thick gold layer are thermally evaporated onto the substrate at a rate of 0.5~nm/s.
 The subsequent metal lift-off process is performed using Remover 1165~-~NMP.

 Subsequently, electron-beam lithography and collimated ion-beam etching are employed to carve the $\sim 150$ nm gaps separating the two electrodes, creating the space for the bridging gold nanoparticles to fit.
-We used 100~keV electron-beam lithography and PMMA 950~K as the photoresist.
-Following the development of the photoresist, the nanogaps are etched with a collimated ion-beam at an angle of -10$^{\circ}$, resulting in a 150~nm wide and 4~$\mu$m long V-shape trenches, oriented perpendicular to each electrode.
-The actual length of the gold electrode is 2~$\mu$m; the ebeam step creates a longer gap that extends to the substrate to safely mitigate alignment errors.
+We used 100~keV electron-beam lithography and PMMA 950~K as the e-beam resist.
+Following the development of the resist, the nanogaps are etched with a collimated ion-beam at an angle of -10$^{\circ}$, resulting in a 150~nm wide and 4~$\mu$m long V-shape trenches, oriented perpendicular to each electrode.
+The actual length of the gold electrode is 2~$\mu$m; the e-beam step creates a longer gap that extends to the substrate to safely mitigate alignment errors.
 To remove PMMA, the sample is immersed in warm Remover 1165~-~NMP for a duration of 6 hours.

 After the fabrication of electrodes, the wafer is diced into individual chips, with each chip size (7~mm x 10~mm) containing 25 pairs of electrodes.
 Following the dicing process, the chips underwent the formation of molecular spacer and nanoparticle bridges, as described in section \ref{secSI: Formation of molecular spacer and nanoparticle bridge}.
-Chips are then forwarded for wire-bonding to connect the electrodes to a printed circuit board (PCB).
+Chips are then forwarded for wire bonding to connect the electrodes to a printed circuit board (PCB).
 This wire-bonding step enabled the electrical connection between the fabricated structures and the external circuitry, facilitating further characterization with the setup described in section \ref{secSI:Optical setup}.